nopelt/Factorio-Space-platform-hub-control/README.md

 ## ✅ Features & Advantages

 ### 1. **Full Hub Control**
-- Switch the **hub between automatic/manual mode** using any circuit signal.
+- Hardlock the **hub between automatic/manual mode** using any circuit signal input.
 - If the **signal > 0**, the **mod GUI takes control** of the hub state.

 ### 2. **Hub State Monitoring**